In Response to: Between the World and Me

 Coates argues that Christianity is a kind of opiate of the masses—again, a reduction of Marx’s critique of religion.
 He claims that he was raised without a belief in God, thus “conscious.”
 A generous interpretation of that remark is that Christianity can be construed in a way to keep people passive.
 Again, there is much evidence to vindicate this.
 The Christianity is Constantine—the Christianity of the Empire—has functioned this way for centuries.
 Coates cites the Sermon on the Mount and argues that the meek don’t inherit the earth, but are brutalized.
-But that’s an interpretation of the Sermon on the Mount that doesn’t necessarily mean it’s correct.
+But that’s an interpretation of the Sermon on the Mount—and it’s not necessarily correct.
 In fact, the Sermon on the Mount served as the foundation of revolutionary (if non-violent) Christian movements in the 20th century (Tolstoy, Bonhoeffer, etc).
 In other words, there are multiple versions of Christianity, and we can argue that Imperial Christianity was and is a perversion of the Gospel.
-Other forms of Christianity include Liberation theology, mystical theology, and the various typologies laid out by H. Richard Neibhurh in Christ and Culture.
-The history of black Americans shows that a liberation Christianity was their means of overthrowing slavery and working for freedom and justice—not always through non-violence, too.
+Other forms of Christianity include the Social Gospel movement, Liberation theology, mystical theology, and the various typologies laid out by H. Richard Neibhurh in Christ and Culture.
+The history of black Americans shows that a liberation Christianity was their means of overthrowing slavery and working for freedom and justice—sometimes through violence, too.
 Mystical Christianity showcases how our social divisions—which stem from the human mind—are illusions.
 Over and over, the mystics experience the interconnectedness and unity of all created life.
 Their visions provide a crucial source of hope in the knowledge of true reality.